 Also known as Off Highway Vehicle (OHV), ORV’s are any motor vehicle designed or modified for use over unimproved terrain if used for recreation or pleasure off a public way and all legally registered motor vehicles when used off a way.
-Vehicles over 1000 lbs. such as pickup trucks or SUVs are prohibited from all trails at all times.
+Vehicles 900 lbs.dry weight or wider than 50 inches cannot operate on a trail/way unless specifically posted for such use.

 All ORVs must be currently registered in Massachusetts under MGL c.
 90B.
 New Massachusetts Recreation Vehicle Laws require the display of registration on the left and right side of the vehicle.
 Additionally, motor vehicles registered under chapter 90 must now also register as a recreation vehicle under chapter 90B (on/off road motorcycles, Jeeps, etc.) when used for recreation or pleasure once they leave a public way as defined in chapter 90.
 Out of state recreation vehicle registrations are not valid in Massachusetts.
 Contact the Division of Environmental Law Enforcement for registration information: (617)626-1610 or Registration

 ORV use is permitted only on designated ORV trails within the forest management.
 Designated ORV trails will be marked with trailhead signage and/or orange or yellow trail blazes.
 All other state parks, reservations and forests are closed to ORV use at all times.